samjulien/blog/_posts/2018-08-15-react-context-api-managing-state-with-ease.markdown

 ### Redux version completed: Refactoring our App

 Well, we're actually through with our Redux version.
 As said earlier, Redux isn't necessarily needed as the size of the app matters talkless of the introduction of the new Context API.

-#### So What's A Context API ?

-Context provides a way to pass data through the component tree without having to pass props down manually at every level.
-In React, data is often passed from a parent to its child component as a prop. — Context, React.

-##### Is the Context API a new thing ?

-No, it isn't.
-Even Redux uses a component in the Context API: `<Provider />`

-#### Using the new React Context API - Things to take note of

-Using the new Context API depends on three main steps:

-1. Passing the initial state to`React.createContext`.
-This function then returns an object with a Provider and a Consumer.
-2. Using the Provider component at the top of the tree and making it accept a prop called value.
-This value can be anything!.
-3. Using the Consumer component anywhere below the Provider in the component tree to get a subset of the state.

 ### Rewritting Our App - Moving From Redux To Context API